Category Archives: Northern California Inland

 Follow the unmistakable trail as it passes under two bridges.
 At the third bridge, the Diestelhorst, pass under, immediately go R and loop up onto the bridge.
 From the center of the bridge (which is closed to cars), note Mt.
 Lassen through the trusses of the two bridges to the east.

 Section 2: From Diestelhorst Bridge to Keswick Dam.
 At the south end of the bridge turn R onto the unmissable South Sacramento River Trail and ride to Keswick Dam.
-Note the large sign at the trailhead giving you distances to all destinations ahead—it’s the first of many.
+Note the large sign at the trailhead giving you distances to all destinations ahead—it’s the first of many such signs.
 This is a popular trailhead for runners, because this leg is mostly flat and straight, so you may have company.
 It’s mostly free of development, traveling through pretty, small woods and later more open country, hugging the riverbank the entire way.
-Note the prominent mountain dead ahead of you (hopefully snow-crested if you took my advice and are riding in the winter), which I was told by a local is Whiskeytown Mountain.
+Note the prominent mountain dead ahead of you (hopefully snow-crested if you took my advice and are riding in the winter).
 Watch for bald eagles from here to the turn-around.

 Section 2